Skip to contents

 Setup

-Now, let’s rename the photos.
-The first step is to create a table that will keep a memory of the raw photo name and the new photo name, in case we ever need to go back to the initial photos.
+The first step is to create a table that will keep track of the raw photo name and the new photo name, in case we ever need to go back to the initial photos.
+The files are not renamed at this step

 #set the folder containing the photos to import

-#2 get the list of the photos in this folder.
-Sends an error if no photos are found.
+#get the list of the photos in this folder.

 ## rawPhotoNames